Equality, Diversity and Human Rights

-The Trust Board and The Council of Governors of University Hospitals of Derby and Burton NHS Foundation Trust are fully committed to promoting equality, diversity and human rights and achieving the elimination of unlawful discrimination in line with the Equality Act 2010.
+The Trust Board and Council of Governors of UHDB are fully committed to promoting equality, diversity and human rights, and achieving the elimination of unlawful discrimination in line with the Equality Act 2010.

 This will be achieved by ensuring that the Trust values equality, diversity and human rights and that it runs through all aspects of service provision and employment.
 The publication of our Annual Workforce Equality Report and supporting information reflects a committed approach and represents a positive process that equality will consistently underpin all aspects of leadership and service planning at University Hospitals of Derby and Burton NHS Foundation Trust.

 To make our vision a reality, we are determined to promote equality of access and identify and eliminate any inequalities in everything we do.
 We also reaffirm our commitment to ensure that our own staff are treated fairly, with dignity and respect and given equal opportunity to develop to their full potential.
-To achieve our equalities aim we underpin all our work with our values of Compassion, Attitude, Respect, Equality - the C.A.R.E. values.
+To achieve our equalities aim we underpin all our work with our values of Compassion, Openness and Excellence.

 The NHS has a range of legal duties relating to equality and human rights.
 These are based on legislation relating to public sector organisations and are designed to ensure that services and employment practices treat staff and users of services fairly and do not discriminate against people because of their diversity.

 The Trust will not tolerate discrimination under any circumstances and particularly because of a protected characteristic; these are race, age, sex, disability, religion or belief (or no belief), pregnancy or maternity, civil partnership or marriage, gender re-assignment and sexual orientation.

 The Trust will not tolerate bullying and harassment under any circumstances and particularly on the grounds of a protected characteristic.
 A separate Dignity at Work Policy is in place.